borisplotnikov/notes-manager/notes.md

 Context: building a full-stack notes app (React, Javascript, Yarn, React, Vite, Zustand, TanStack Query, Node, Express, Mongoose, MongoDB Atlas) as a monorepo with separate frontend and backend workspaces.

-Work to be completed:
+The story to work on:

-Break the work into small steps, serve one step each time I type "done" till the acceptance criteria met.
-One sentence per step.
+Break the work into small steps, serve one step each time I type "done" till the acceptance criteria met, one sentence per step.

 frontend environment variable access format: import.meta.env.VITE_API_URL